Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

 \subsection{Acknowledgments}

 We thank Emma Church, Jordan Ellenberg, and Graham White for suggesting the idea of using representations of FI and related categories to study de Finetti theorems.
 We also thank Jordan Ellenberg for helpful and productive discussions and for his feedback on our generalized de Finetti theorems.
 We thank Jorge Garza Vargas for the idea of using a Wasserstein distance in Lemma~\ref{lem:W1_dist}.
+We thank the anonymous reviewers for their helpful comments and suggestions.
+Some ideas in the proofs of~\eqref{eq:rate_FS} and Propositions~\ref{prop:free_sym_and_free_descr_isom}-\ref{prop:calc_for_stability} were suggested by the ChatGPT 5.6 Pro model.
 The authors were partially supported by AFOSR grants FA9550-23-1-0070 and FA9550-23-1-0204.
+This work was conducted while EL was at the Department of Computing and Mathematical Sciences at Caltech.